daveism/ncgis-talk-2017-resources/github.md

 # No I.T. needed.
 (Dude where's my server)

 A step by step guide to creating your very own [ArcGIS Online](https://www.arcgis.com) map viewer hosted on GitHub.
-This can be done in in under 15 minutes at very little cost = $0.
+This can be done in in under 15 minutes at very little cost :moneybag: $0.

 ## Scenario
 You have the need to create a customized map viewer using [ArcGIS Online](https://www.arcgis.com).